StephMode/StephMode/readme.md

 Web Developer with 5+ years of experience in Project Management and Sales.
+During my professional experience in several Sales-roles I got more and more involved into software development.

-Graduate of the Web Development Bootcamp at <a href="https://www.neuefische.de/">neuefische</a>.
+This experience has constantly strengthened my interest over time.
+Thus I took on the challenge of learning web development by going through the comprehensive Web Development Bootcamp at <a href="https://www.neuefische.de/">neuefische</a>.

-Now building more live projects using these
+With a box full of tools for web developement and programming at hand, my fascination for programming and web development has only increased.
+I'm genuinly passionate about learning and improving myself and my knowledge.

+Right now, I'm working on projects to hone my skills and I'm also very eager to join a development team to make my contribution real world projects.

+# My Projects

+These are the I've been working on recently:

+**glossary wizard**</br>
+Tool for small develeopment teams and individual developers to create project glossaries and documentations on the fly.
+🔗 <a href="https://github.com/StephMode/glossary-wizard/"/>demo</a> | <a href="https://glossary-wizard.vercel.app/">repo</a>

+**personal website**</br>
+My personal portfolio website to hone my React and CSS skills.
+🔗 <a href="https://www.stephanmodel.dev/"/>demo</a> | <a href="https://github.com/StephMode/personal-website">repo</a>

+**rooted**</br>
+Digital handbook with tips on plants and plant care.
+Final project of my Web Development Bootcamp.
+Development in a team of 4 people using agile methodology.
+🔗 <a href="https://rooted-capstone.vercel.app/">demo</a> | <a href="https://github.com/StephMode/plant-pal">repo</a>

+**iro**</br>
+Single Page Color Palette Application.
+Project of the Web Development Bootcamp, in which I built a frontend in React for the first time.
+I'm constantly improving the app.
+🔗 <a href="https://iro-app.vercel.app/">demo</a> | <a href="https://github.com/StephMode/iro">repo</a>

+# Tech Stack

 ## Languages